JayeHicks/SystemLoggingAWSserverless/README.md

 This system logging solution partitions messages into two broad categories, each utilizing a separate DynamoDB table.
 System logging messages are presumed to range along a severity continuum from innocuous, informational messages all the way to catastrophic failure.
 Within each of the two broad categories, an arbitrary number of sub categories can introduced to represent the progression along the severity continuum.

 * Informational Messages
-  * Messages intended to range from “informative” all the way to up to “warning”
+  * Messages intended to conceptually range from “informative” all the way to up to “warning”
   * Relative high volume when compared to error messages
     * sys_log() provides automated data lifecycle management for these messages, which you can customize
   * sys_log provides default sub categories
       * “INFO” and “WARN”
       * You can customize the name, number, and meaning of subcategories
 * Error Messages
-  * Messages intended to range from “error” to “catastrophic”
+  * Messages intended to conceptually range from “error” to “catastrophic”
   * Relatively low volume when compared to informational messages
     * Manual data lifecycle management required for these messages; you don’t want these messages disappearing until you have concluded root cause analysis
   * sys_log() provides default sub categories